nocejo/trev/README.md

     - `add, calendar, log, undo and version`.

     Those taskwarrior commands that need a task number (first group) operate on the current task.
 Commands can be shortened when not ambiguous.
-Any command to perform on other --not the current-- task like in `175 delete` (when e.g.: 37 is the current) is not allowed.
+Any command to perform on other --not the current-- task like in `175 delete` (when e.g.: 37 is the current one) is not allowed.

 - q, quit, exit, bye